incuna/authentic/README.rst

 =====================================
-Authentic - Versatile Identity Server
+Authentic2 - Versatile Identity Server
 =====================================

-Authentic is a versatile identity provider aiming to address a broad range of needs, from simple to complex setups; it has support for many protocols and can bridge between them.
+Authentic2 is a versatile identity provider aiming to address a broad range of needs, from simple to complex setups; it has support for many protocols and can bridge between them.

+Authentic2 is under the GNU AGPL version 3 licence.

 It has support for SAMLv2 thanks to Lasso, a free (GNU GPL) implementation of the Liberty Alliance specifications.